 The third question was: What have scholars reported about the results of studies involving misinformation in a sample of literature containing "misinformation" and “online education”?

 The result shows that scholars in the field of misinformation and online education had focused on social media and its impact on misinformation in various positive and negatives effects.
 Some studies demonstrated the importance of social media played in educating people about misinformation.
 For example, flagging misinformation on social media is an important strategy to help people discern misinformation [32].
 Social media per se can support combatting vaccine misinformation by implementing standards to educate people [49].
 In this sample 174 publication on misinformation and online education, there are 50 articles chose to focus on social media.
 Some articles generally discussed social media and may include more than two social media platforms [Allcott, Gentzkow, & Yu, 2019, 7].

-Other articles specifically investigated one type of social media, such as Twitter [52], Facebook [43], Pinterest [5], WhatApp [5], Instagram [38], as well as video analysis on TikTok (for 100 videos with #covidvaccine, Basch et al., 2021) videos.
+Other studies reported that social media is responsible for spreading misinformation [52].
+Still other articles specifically investigated one type of social media, such as Twitter [52], Facebook [43], Pinterest [5], WhatApp [5], Instagram [38], as well as video analysis on TikTok (for 100 videos with #covidvaccine, [6]) videos.
 There are also analysis using data on websites (e.g., Google) and online databases (e.g., Patient online Q&A portal data).
 Only one study focused on YouTube medical videos [23], which creates space for future video learning and misinformation scholarship.

-The results of these articles collectively point to the idea of being able to critically evaluate misinformation and information online is one of the keys in getting succeed in digital literacy skills as a 21-century citizen.
+Second, the results of these articles collectively point to the idea of being able to critically evaluate misinformation and information online is one of the keys in getting succeed in digital literacy skills as a 21-century citizen.
 Online educators have argued that it is important to teach digital literacy and teach students to evaluation resources [12].
-Common Core Standards asked students to evaluation resources [29].
-Misinformation research has focused on social media.
-Another important trend in the field is the shift.
-Scholarship on misinformation on health care and vaccine related topics has increased drastically.
-During 2007-2017 for example, most misinformation research has focused on communication and psychology.
-Effects of misinformation is a focused study area (Ha et al., 2021).
-However.
-2019 made the steep turn in misinformation scholarship.
-Not only misinformation literature is blooming in all disciplines l, misinformation scholarship also has largely grown to health field, political science, and many fields.
+This aligns with K-12 professional standards, such as Common Core Standards asked students to evaluation resources [29].

-In addition, scholars in misinformation had worked on belief systems and how prior beliefs and experiences impacted their acceptance or rejection misinformation (e.g, private school girls and parents who did not get vaccine on HPV impacted their acceptance of HPV vaccine misinformation.
+Third, scholars in misinformation had worked on belief systems and how prior beliefs and experiences impacted their acceptance or rejection misinformation (e.g, private school girls and parents who did not get vaccine on HPV impacted their acceptance of HPV vaccine misinformation.
 Another example, gender(females), higher level of education, and age play roles in acceptor misinformation.
 Females accepted more misinformation than male.

-Moreover, the reviewed studies also touched on the issues of diversity and misinformation.
+Fourth, the reviewed studies also touched on the issues of diversity and misinformation.
 The results of these studies all point to that gender, race, class, age, ethnicity, and socioeconomic status also play roles in misinformation acceptance rate.
 For example, people of color accepted more misinformation than white people.
-[4, 42] offered an examination of factors contributing to the acceptance of online health misinformation).
+[4, 42] offered an examination of factors contributing to the acceptance of online health misinformation.
 Lower socioeconomic status, older age, and lower educational level groups are also disproportionally impacted by misinformation [48].
 It is worthy to mention that among the results found by this line of research, studies also have shown contradictory results.
 For example, some study argued that males tend to trust misinformation more than females [48], while other study contended that females accepted more health misinformation than their male counterparts [42].